-Frankincense, the name echoes throughout the fragrant histories of the world as a champion of aromatics.
+Frankincense: the name echoes throughout the fragrant histories of the world as a champion of aromatics.
 One of the most popular incense materials of the ages, it has nourished many spiritual and religious traditions from ancient Egypt to Japan.
-In addition to its holy uses, Frankincense has also been traditionally used as a medicine to treat a wide variety of imbalances and ailments in Traditional Chinese Medicine, Ayurveda, Greek Medicine, Tibetan Medicine, and many other alternative medical practices.
+In addition to its holy uses, Frankincense has also been traditionally used as a medicine to address a wide variety of imbalances and ailments in Traditional Chinese Medicine, Ayurveda, Greek Medicine, Tibetan Medicine, and many other ancient medical practices.

-For 5,000 years Frankincense has reigned supreme as the most widely used incense in the world.
-From ancient Roman emperors and humble Catholic monks, to Arabian kings and fine incense and spice merchants of the ancient Orient, Frankincense has influenced the divine connection between Gods and humans for millennia.
-In addition, many traditional medical practices have utilized Frankincense in the treatment of countless physical ailments and mental imbalances.
+For 5,000 years, Frankincense has reigned supreme as the most widely used incense in the world.
+From ancient Roman emperors and humble Catholic monks to Arabian kings and fine incense and spice merchants of the ancient Orient, Frankincense has influenced the divine connection between Gods and humans for millennia.
+In addition, many traditional medical practices have utilized Frankincense for countless physical ailments and mental imbalances.

-The ancient Egyptians were quite fond of Frankincense resin and used it as temple incense (an ingredient in the famous Kyphi incense), as medicine, in the use of cosmetics and perfumery, and even for burial ceremonies and embalming.
+The ancient Egyptians were quite fond of Frankincense resin and used it as an ingredient in the famous Kyphi temple incense, medicine, cosmetics, perfumery, and even for burial ceremonies and embalming.
 The enormous appetite for heavenly Frankincense smoke among royalty, religious institutions, and wealthy citizens of Europe, Egypt, North Africa, the Middle East, and Asia made this prized resin one of the most heavily exported resins in the world.
-For thousands of years caravans carrying metric tons of Frankincense traveled the ancient Incense Road reaching tropical paradises, gloomy fortresses, and far-off exotic kingdoms near and far.
+For thousands of years, caravans carrying metric tons of Frankincense traveled the ancient Incense Road reaching tropical paradises, gloomy fortresses, and far-off exotic kingdoms near and far.

 In Catholicism, Frankincense and Myrrh have been used in rites since its formation and are still present in the church today.
 Burning Frankincense in the church may also be viewed in the context of a “burnt offering” given to God.
-Like many other religious and spiritual traditions, the act of smoke rising upward is thought by Catholics and Christians alike to carry prayers to heaven, or to the Creator.
+In many religious and spiritual traditions, the act of smoke rising upward is thought to carry prayers to heaven, or the Creator.

 Frankincense has been an important substance in Alchemical and European mystical traditions for its symbolism and its practical and spiritual medicine.
 In Alchemy, it was used to make many different philosophical medicinal preparations aimed at physical, spiritual, mental, and emotional healing, as well as for spiritual evolution.
-As an herb long associated with the Sun, the intuition, divine connection, inner strength, personal power, and the archetype of the King, countless wise men and women have pondered its many layers of meaning and hidden wisdom.
+As an herb long associated with the Sun, intuition, divine connection, inner strength, personal power, and the archetype of the King, countless individuals have pondered its many layers of meaning and hidden wisdom.

 Many of the esoteric and magical uses of Frankincense are based on its affinity to the Sun.
 In times of old it was used as sacrificial incense to many Sun gods including the Egyptian Sun god Ra, the Greek deity Apollo, and the Babylonian Sun god Bael.
-This sacred connection resembles spiritual insight, spiritual self-discipline, and the dedication of finding ones true spiritual nature.
-Frankincense is known to open up channels to a higher power and higher wisdom during meditation and ritual; a sacred key that unlocks the door to the divine.
+This sacred connection resembles spiritual insight, spiritual self-discipline, and dedication to finding one’s true spiritual nature.
+Frankincense is known to open up channels to a higher power and wisdom during meditation and ritual – a sacred key that unlocks the door to the divine.

 Traditional Medicinal Uses

-Since Biblical times, the many healing abilities of Frankincense have been utilized to treat a wide variety of illnesses and imbalances all over the world.
-It has been most widely used for its bacteria, infection, and virus-killing properties.
+Since Biblical times, the many healing virtues of Frankincense have been utilized to address a wide variety of illnesses and imbalances all over the world.
+It has been most widely used traditionally for its bacteria, infection, and virus-killing properties.
 Many cultures would burn Frankincense around the dead or in infirmaries during times of plague to control the spread of disease.
-Burned as incense or used in an essential oil diffuser, it has been used in the treatment of various respiratory conditions such as bronchitis, asthma, sinusitis, and laryngitis, and is also an effective expectorant with the ability to relieve tightness in the chest.
+Burned as incense or used in an essential oil diffuser, it has been commonly used to soothe various respiratory conditions such as bronchitis, asthma, sinusitis, and laryngitis, and is also an effective expectorant helping relieve tightness in the chest.

 Physicians of Traditional Chinese Medicine, Tibetan Medicine, and Ayurveda have been using Frankincense incense and essential oil to relieve nervous tension, stress, depression, insomnia, anxiety, and other nervous disorders for ages.
-Many also utilize the melted resin topically or in ointment or salve form for its ability to relieve pain associated with arthritis, muscle tension, joint stiffness, menstruation, and various injuries.
-Ancient cultures also applied Frankincense topically to heal wounds and to prevent infection and scarring.
+Many also utilize the melted resin topically or incorporate it into ointments or salves to help relieve pain associated with arthritis, muscle tension, joint stiffness, menstruation, and various injuries.
+Ancient cultures also applied Frankincense topically to heal wounds and prevent infection and scarring.

-When safe doses are taken internally using the raw resin preparations (not essential oil), Frankincense can help improve circulation of the blood, relieve certain digestive problems, and soothe inflamed tissues (depending on a person’s unique personal constitution).
-It has even been studied for its effects in killing cancer cells and preventing free-radical damage.
-Recent studies have proven that Frankincense can be beneficial in cases of ovarian, colon, breast, and prostate cancers.
-Unfortunately, these studies have yet to be verified by ‘officials’ and are still in process of publication.
+Frankincense has even been studied for its effects in killing cancer cells and preventing free-radical damage.
+Recent studies suggest that Frankincense can be beneficial in cases of ovarian, colon, breast, and prostate cancers.
 Many of the ancient medicinal applications of Frankincense resin are still used today for the same disorders and illnesses.

 Frankincense is a mainstay in any incense lover or aromatherapist’s collection.
-Whether you’re in need of positive upliftment, healing, to release nervous tension in the mind and body, to connect more deeply with the self or a higher power, or simply desire to enjoy the rich, fruity aroma of the world’s most ancient incense resin, Frankincense is a warm and comforting companion to meditation, contemplation, and your own unique spiritual evolution.
+Whether you need positive upliftment, to release nervous tension in the mind and body, to connect more deeply with yourself or a higher power, or simply desire to enjoy the rich, fruity aroma of the world’s most ancient incense resin, Frankincense is a warm and comforting companion to meditation, contemplation, and your unique spiritual evolution.

-Times of crisis always generate good in the world however.
 In light of this critical reality, local leaders and wild-harvesting co-operatives in North Africa have begun to address this issue, spreading knowledge and best practices for healthy harvesting methods as quickly as possible.
 Though in its infancy, the exports from these co-operatives and sustainability groups are growing.
-Soon sustainability certification will be available for suppliers, allowing the consumer to vote with their dollar and do their part to preserve the timeless treasure and traditions of Frankincense.
+Soon sustainability certification will be available for suppliers, allowing the consumers to vote with their dollars and do their part to preserve the timeless treasure and traditions of Frankincense.
 Be sure to ask your Frankincense resin/oil supplier to look into these co-operatives, and demand ethical and sustainable sourcing of their Frankincense from them.

 Latin Name: Boswellia carterii, B. sacra, B. frereana, B. serrata, B. thurifera, B. bhaw-dajiana